Clyde Bellecourt: Trail of Broken Treaties

 In August 1972, tribal chairman Robert Burnette of the Rosebud Reservation proposed a peaceful march on Washington, D.C., which became known as the Trail of Broken Treaties.
 They wanted to highlight the failures of the federal government in fulfilling its treaty obligations and the widespread poverty among Native Americans.
 The group supported establishing a Federal Indian Commission as part of the executive branch and the abolition of the BIA, among their list of demands.
 Organizers originally planned a peaceful tour of Washington landmarks and meeting with leading government officials to present their "20 points," as a list of their grievances and demands.

 Finding no accommodations elsewhere, about 1,000 activists occupied the Bureau of Indian Affairs.
 They allegedly caused extensive damage to treaty files and other records of the history between the federal government and the tribes.
 They called for ending corruption and mismanagement within the BIA.
 Bellecourt, Banks and other AIM leaders negotiated with the federal government.
 Following an occupation from November 3 until November 9, the Nixon administration gave the activists $66,000 in transportation costs in exchange for a peaceful outcome.
+A Congressional hearing estimated the damage at $250.000.
+The occupation of the BIA headquarters substantially altered AIM.